-- Develop and facilitate educational programs, internships, and residencies focused on the investigation of the Sicilian and Mediterranean food landscape
+Develop educational programs, internships, and residencies focused on the investigation of the Sicilian and Mediterranean food landscape.

-- Facilitate the exchange of knowledge between local and international communities of producers, consumers, farmers, chefs, and other food system participants through cultural events, seminars, workshops on the themes of Sicilian and Mediterannean food traditions
+Facilitate the exchange of knowledge between local and international communities of producers, consumers, farmers, chefs, and other food system participants through cultural events, seminars, workshops on the themes of Sicilian and Mediterranean food traditions.

 Food Heritage Association headquarters are situated at Case Vecchie, home to Anna Tasca Lanza and part of the Tasca D’Almerita winery estate.
 Located in central Sicily, Case Vecchie is surrounded by 500 hectares of vineyards overlooking vast fields of wheat and olive groves.
 Case Vecchie has its own vegetable gardens and fruit orchards cultivated by organic principles.
 The Association’s location at Case Vecchie allows for an active experience of agricultural life, provides immediate access to small scale farmers, and serves to showcase Sicily’s immense biodiversity.

-We are looking for promotional partnerships from global organizations that believe in the mission of FHA and would like to share the mission with their local networks.
+from global organizations who believe in the mission of FHA and would like to share the mission with their local networks.
 We ask promotional partners to help FHA gain global exposure through digital communications, the creation of local events hosting FHA members, and help promote fundraising goals.

-Cook the Farm is an immersive food education course that takes place at Case Vecchie.
+Cook the Farm is an immersive and experiential method of food education that takes place at Case Vecchie.
 The first winter program was inaugurated in 2016 by Fabrizia Lanza.
-Cook the Farm courses bring together participants from around the world to grow, cook, eat and think about food landscapes.
-Lectures, tastings, and hands-on lessons both in the kitchen and on the land encourage participants to expand their view of the complexity of food systems at both local and global scales.
-Over the 8 week course, participants consider the stereotypes that underlie beliefs about traditional cuisines and grapple with the cultural, social, economic, and environmental issues around food.
+Cook the Farm courses bring together participants from around the world to cook, eat and think about food landscapes.
+Lectures, tastings, and hands-on lessons both in the kitchen and on the land encourage students to open their eyes to the complexity of our food systems at both local and global scales.
+Participants consider the stereotypes that underlie beliefs about traditional cuisines and grapple with the cultural, social, economic, and environmental issues around food.
 Cook the Farm is offered as a two-month winter session from mid-January to mid-March and as a weeklong intensive course in the fall (next editions in 2021).

 Food Heritage Association offers residencies to scholars, independent researchers and/or creatives who want to document and portray individual and collective Sicilian food stories from a multidisciplinary perspective.
 Areas of interest can include archeology, anthropology, gastronomy, history, botany, horticulture, linguistics, semiotics, biology, or nutrition in relation to the Mediterranean and/or Sicilian foodways.
 Residencies range in length from 3 to 12 months.
 Participants must have visiting / visa permission for Italy, speak the Italian language, and arrive with a topic proposal and output for the project.
 Residents will be given room and board at Case Vecchie but must secure their own funding.
 Final products (written, digital, etc.) of FHA Residents may be published and shared with a broad public within various editions of “Notebooks of Case Vecchie.”